Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "...And you left us here to suffer alone?"

 "We only learned you *exist* less than forty days ago."
 Garr-avf shook his head.
 "This whole attack is rushed and dangerous.
 If it had *just* been our enemies on this planet, we would have watched, and planned, and got everything in place more methodically and carefully before we struck.
-As it is… a lot of Gao are dead.
+As it is... a lot of Gao are dead.
 Many more are wounded, or sick.
 And we’ve only just started."

 Uku deflated.
 That much was true, at least.
 A few brave Penitents had snuck above ground to watch the fighting, and the Gao weren’t emerging from this conflict unscathed, far from it.
 There were wrecked vehicles littering the paths and roads near the facility, new and terrifying kinds of Punisher lurking among the rocks, rubble and foliage, and it seemed like there was a whole corps of Gao whose job was to retrieve the injured and dead.

-"...I… suppose I should be grateful then," she said.
+"...I... suppose I should be grateful then," she said.

 "Yes.
 But you’re conflicted, I understand that."
 Garr-avf sat forward. "...Keeper Ukusevi, we are not going away.
 We are here to defeat our enemy and to liberate your people.
 The Great Father was very clear on that point: When I asked him what we would do if you did not wish to be liberated, his exact words were *‘Then we’ll have to cure them.’"*

 "*Cure* us?"

 "Somebody I know said to me earlier that a people are more than their flesh, which is true.
 Your people are sick, Ukusevi.
 In both body and soul.
 The air they breathe up on the surface is laden with heavy metals and harmful gases.
-The land is poisoned with radioactive and chemical contaminants, the water is *corrosive…* Your bodies get sick and wither the longer you spend up there.
+The land is poisoned with radioactive and chemical contaminants, the water is *corrosive...* Your bodies get sick and wither the longer you spend up there.
 Well, your souls are in just as toxic an environment.
-You’ve adapted, found a way to endure… but yes.
+You’ve adapted, found a way to endure... but yes.
 You have grown sick in a poisoned environment and we intend to heal you."

 Ukusevi drooped. "...So no matter what we do, we are in the grip of a higher power," she said.
 "Either you, or the Almighty."